nblintao/ParaGraphL/docs/index.md

 ## Preliminary Result
 We have achieved significant speedup, compared to an implementation without WebGL on [Fruchterman Reingold graph layout algorithm](https://github.com/gephi/gephi/wiki/Fruchterman-Reingold).
 To our knowledge, we are the first one who implements graph layout algorithms with WebGL.

 We test the program multiple times on a graph with 100, 500, 1000 edges and get the average runtime.
 The error is within 3%.
 We could achieve about 32x speedup for the layout of a graph with 500 edges in 10000 iterations on New MacBook.
-More detailed speed graph is coming soon.

 ![](https://docs.google.com/spreadsheets/d/1_oFw0mLP40VYmBR3hsil_GXz2kpFIqRnAGwQcRqrzoE/pubchart?oid=1497158958&format=image)